 The same thing happens if one hand is too close to the body.
 You lose definition in the shape.
 Silhouette portraits are a bit more demanding for specific poses.

 One issue you may have is explaining these issues to your model.
 They can’t see what you’re doing, so you may need to shoot tethered so they can understand how to adapt their pose.

-There are two problems you need to consider when using more than one color on a background.
+You need to consider two problems when using more than one color on the background.

-The first thing you notice is that complementary colors, or those that are on opposite sides of the color wheel, don't really work well on a background.
-There are color combinations that may look good if you're putting them on your subject in a controlled manner, but they just don't seem to play nicely on the background.
+You first notice that complementary colors, or those on opposite sides of the color wheel, don’t really work well on a background.
+There are color combinations that may look good if you’re putting them on your subject in a controlled manner, but they just don’t seem to play nicely on the background.

 For example, Christmas is full of Red and Green together.
 Yet it’s a hot mess as a background.